A. J. Cronin: Early life

 Cronin was born in Cardross, Dunbartonshire, Scotland, the only child of a Presbyterian mother, Jessie Cronin (née Montgomerie), and a Catholic father, Patrick Cronin.
 Cronin often wrote of young men from similarly mixed backgrounds.
 His paternal grandparents had emigrated from County Armagh, Ireland, and become glass and china merchants in Alexandria.
-Owen Cronin, his grandfather, had had his surname changed from Cronague in 1870.
+Owen Cronin (Cronogue), his grandfather, had had his surname changed from Cronogue in 1870.
 His maternal grandfather, Archibald Montgomerie, was a hatter who owned a shop in Dumbarton.
 After their marriage Cronin's parents moved to Helensburgh, where he attended Grant Street School.
 When he was seven years old, his father, an insurance agent and commercial traveller, died of tuberculosis.
 He and his mother moved to her parents' home in Dumbarton, and she soon became a public health inspector in Glasgow.

 Cronin was not only a precocious student at Dumbarton Academy, who won prizes in writing competitions, but an excellent athlete and association footballer.
 From an early age he was an avid golfer, and he enjoyed the sport throughout his life.
 He also loved salmon fishing.

 The family later moved to Yorkhill, Glasgow, where Cronin attended St Aloysius' College in the Garnethill area of the city.
 He played football for the First XI there, an experience he included in one of his last novels, The Minstrel Boy.
-A family decision that he should study either to join the church or to practise medicine was settled by Cronin himself when he chose "the lesser of two evils".
+A family decision that he should study either to study for the priesthood or to practise medicine was settled by Cronin himself when he chose "the lesser of two evils".
 He won a Carnegie scholarship to study medicine at the University of Glasgow in 1914.
 Having been absent in 1916–1917 for naval service, he graduated in 1919 with highest honours in the degree of MBChB.
 Later that year he visited India as ship's surgeon on a liner.
 Cronin went on to earn additional qualifications, including a Diploma in Public Health (1923) and Membership of the Royal College of Physicians (1924).
 In 1925 he gained an MD at the University of Glasgow with a dissertation entitled "The History of Aneurysm".